 Between 2015 and 2016, during the height of the European refugee crisis, more than half a million migrants and refugees crossed through Slovenia in transit to other destinations in Europe.
 As border controls across the region and the European Union have tightened, more have decided to stay and seek asylum in the country.
 In 2017, 1,476 people have applied for Asylum in Slovenia.

 Our Work in Slovenia

-JRS Slovenia provides a variety of services to displaced people in Slovenia including visits to detention centers and Slovenian language classes.
-JRS Slovenia also hosts a monthly radio program on a local Catholic radio station to promote a more positive attitude towards refugees and migrants.
+JRS Slovenia also hosts a monthly radio program called “Building a more open society” organized on a national Catholic radio station (Radio Ognjišče) promoting a more positive attitude towards the refugees, asylum seekers, and migrants.

 Regularly, the JRS team helps asylum seekers and refugees in the JRS office.
 The team informs them of their rights and provides them with both legal and psychosocial support or with any administration need.
 In this way, the team helps them to better integrate into Slovenian society.